 Included in these hours of work are :

 - lindividual and group work

 - writing of the dissertation

 Find out more about the application of the ECTS credit system in university continuing education.

 Do our programmes result in the obtaining of ECTS credits ?

-All our certified programmes (MAS, DAS, CAS) confer ECTS credits.
+All our certified programmes (MAS, DAS, CAS and COS) confer ECTS credits.

 The number of credits varies from one programme to another (according to the duration and number of study hours required for the completion of each programme).

 Our non-certified programmes – i.e. the short programmes (FCOs) –do not generally speaking confer ECTS credits.

 However, ECTS credits may be awarded in certain cases, provided that a written or oral examination is organised within the framework of the programme.